-As we celebrate Entrepreneurship Month this November, it’s a fitting time for small business owners to evaluate and strengthen their financial foundation.
+November is Entrepreneurship Month, so it’s a fitting time for small business owners to evaluate and strengthen their financial foundation.
 Profitability isn’t just about meeting quarterly goals; it’s about establishing sustainable practices that secure the business’s future and support your personal financial stability.
-From adopting a profit-first mindset to planning for retirement, here are some essential tips for keeping your business profitable while creating a lasting financial foundation.

-Embrace the Profit-First Formula
+Embrace a Profit-First Mindset

 To put this into action, designate a set percentage of every sale as profit and put it into a separate account.
 This “profit-first” habit will keep cash flow steady, create a reliable financial reserve, and discourage overspending, providing more stability for your business as it grows.